Knee Replacement Surgery at Wake Forest Baptist Health in North Carolina

 - Doctors remove the damaged cartilage and replace it with new joint surfaces.

 Most patients are under general anesthesia for joint replacement surgeries.
-That means you'll be unconscious during surgery.
+That means you'll be unconscious during knee surgery.
 Regional anesthesia – which only numbs the knee area and keeps you awake, but sleepy – may be an option for some patients.

-Your doctor may recommend that you take antibiotics before and after the surgery to reduce the risk of infection.
+Your doctor may recommend that you take antibiotics before and after the knee surgery to reduce the risk of infection.
 Major dental work should be done before the surgery because infections can spread from the mouth to the artificial joint.

 What to Expect After Knee Surgery/Total Knee Surgery